Rivian (RIVN)

 5. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Over the last three years, Rivian grew its sales at an incredible 171% compounded annual growth rate.
-Its growth surpassed the average industrials company and shows its offerings resonate with customers, a great starting point for our analysis.
+A company’s long-term performance is an indicator of its overall quality.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Thankfully, Rivian’s 168% annualized revenue growth over the last four years was incredible.
+Its growth beat the average industrials company and shows its offerings resonate with customers, a helpful starting point for our analysis.

 Long-term growth is the most important, but within industrials, a stretched historical view may miss new industry trends or demand cycles.
-Rivian’s annualized revenue growth of 24.2% over the last two years is below its three-year trend, but we still think the results suggest healthy demand.
+Rivian’s annualized revenue growth of 10.2% over the last two years is below its four-year trend, but we still think the results suggest healthy demand.
+Rivian’s recent performance shows it’s one of the better Automobile Manufacturing businesses as many of its peers faced declining sales because of cyclical headwinds.

-We can better understand the company’s revenue dynamics by analyzing its number of vehicles delivered, which reached 13,201 in the latest quarter.
-Over the last two years, Rivian’s vehicles delivered grew by 2.8% annually.
+We can better understand the company’s revenue dynamics by analyzing its number of vehicles delivered, which reached 9,745 in the latest quarter.
+Over the last two years, Rivian’s vehicles delivered declined by 8.2% annually.
 Because this number is lower than its revenue growth, we can see the company benefited from price increases.

-Looking ahead, sell-side analysts expect revenue to grow 1.2% over the next 12 months, a deceleration versus the last two years.
-This projection is underwhelming and implies its products and services will see some demand headwinds.
-At least the company is tracking well in other measures of financial health.
+Looking ahead, sell-side analysts expect revenue to grow 25.8% over the next 12 months, an improvement versus the last two years.
+This projection is eye-popping and suggests its newer products and services will fuel better top-line performance.

 6. Gross Margin & Pricing Power